 Extra page with the study-related courses (title of the course, research paper etc., CP and if possible the grade)

-Study related courses are courses in theory, aesthetics, history and analysis of theater, film and media.
+Study-related courses are courses in theory, aesthetics, history and analysis of theatre, film and media.

 - Knowledge of two modern foreign languages (Niveau A2) or